2016 Trail Camera Reviews

 Trail cameras are offered in a seemingly endless number of configurations.
 Some take pictures, some shoot videos, some are capable of doing both and some are even capable of doing both at the same time.
 Flash options include incandescent, white led, red glow infrared, low glow infrared and the completely invisible no glow infrared.
 There are both standard and wireless trail cameras and wireless trail cameras can additionally be segmented into wifi trail cameras and cellular trail cameras.

 Need help narrowing it down?
-Why do you need a camera?
+Why do you need a trail camera?

 Reconyx Hyperfire SC950

 - TCP Rating: 93/100 - This is the best trail camera money can buy - taking pictures at blazing speeds, producing crystal clear photos, and lasting months on end on a set...